 - The reservoir has a flood-storage capacity of 75,800 acre-feet.

 - Boone Dam is a hydroelectric facility.
 It has three generating units with a summer net dependable capacity of 114 megawatts.
-Net dependable capacity is the amount of power a hydroelectric dam can produce on an average day, minus the electricity used
+Net dependable capacity is the amount of power a hydroelectric dam can produce on an average day, minus the electricity used by the dam itself.

 - Find Boone Dam at 301 Boone Dam Rd., Kingsport, Tenn.